HarmonicAttack: An Adaptive Cross-Domain Audio Watermark Removal: Design

 \subsection{Watermark-Removal Generator}

-Audio data can be represented in many domains, and the frequency and time domains are the most common domains for analysis.
-Audio in the time domain captures information like temporal patterns and amplitude variations over time, whereas frequency-domain audio representation reveals the spectral patterns of audio signals, which is complementary to the information provided in the time domain.
-Modern audio watermarks exploit both temporal and spectral characteristics of audio signals.
+As watermark algorithms may seek to hide their signal in both time and frequency domains, \tool{} uses a novel \textit{dual-path autoencoder} architecture, modifying a standard convolutional autoencoder~\cite{dong2017learningdeeprepresentationsusing} to learn watermark patterns for removal.
 AudioSeal~\cite{audioseal}, for instance, embeds watermarks across multiple frequency bands while maintaining temporal coherence.
-Single-domain processing (time-only or frequency-only) fails to capture the full scope of watermark embedding strategies.
-To address this, we propose a novel \textit{dual-path autoencoder} architecture, modifying a standard convolutional autoencoder~\cite{dong2017learningdeeprepresentationsusing}.
-The dual-path autoencoder captures audio watermark information in both the time domain and frequency domain.
+Single-domain processing (time-only or frequency-only) would fail to capture the full scope of the watermark embedding space. \tool{}'s dual-path autoencoder captures audio watermark information in both the time and frequency domains.
 As shown in Figure~\ref{fig:autoencoder}, the waveform encoder (top) extracts temporal features from the watermarked audio, while the spectrogram encoder (bottom) captures complementary spectral information from its STFT representation.
+By jointly modeling these two views, the neural network learns more expressive watermark representations that support both accurate modeling of the watermark structure and localization of watermark signals, which are typically concentrated in psychoacoustically masked time-frequency bins.
 Their outputs are concatenated in a shared bottleneck layer that learns the joint embeddings, which are then decoded by an attention-enabled decoder that produces unwatermarked audio.